TReV-89/food_ordering_agent_glovo/PROJECT_DETAILS.md

 ## 4. Detailed Agent Breakdown

 ### 4.1 Supervisor Agent
-**What it does:**
-   Oversees the entire conversation flow.
-   Identifies what the user wants and assigns the right tasks to other agents.

-**Why it exists:**
-Without a supervisor, agents could overlap or miss steps.
-The supervisor ensures smooth orchestration.

-**Example:**
-User says: *“I’m craving spicy noodles under 20,000 UGX.”*
-- Supervisor detects: (a) food type = noodles, (b) taste = spicy, (c) budget = 20,000 UGX.
-- It then sends this to the Query Planning Agent.
+The supervisor oversees the entire conversation flow by identifying what the user wants and assigning the right tasks to other agents.
+It exists to prevent overlaps or missed steps, ensuring smooth orchestration throughout the interaction.
+For example, when a user says, “I’m craving spicy noodles under 20,000 UGX,” the supervisor detects the key details—(a) food type = noodles, (b) taste = spicy, and (c) budget = 20,000 UGX—and then passes this structured request to the Query Planning Agent.

 ### 4.2 Query Planning Agent
-**What it does:**
-- Takes the user’s raw request and translates it into a structured query that the Retrieval Agent can understand.
+The Query Planning Agent takes the user’s raw request and translates it into a structured query that the Retrieval Agent can understand.
+It exists because user requests are often vague, and this agent removes ambiguity by converting natural language into clear, machine-readable instructions.
+For example, if the input is “Spicy noodles under 20,000 UGX”, the agent outputs a structured query such as { "dish": "noodles", "spice_level": "spicy", "max_price": 20000 }.

-**Why it exists:**
-User requests are often vague.
-This agent removes ambiguity.

-**Example:**
-Input: *“Spicy noodles under 20,000 UGX”*
-Output: `{ "dish": "noodles", "spice_level": "spicy", "max_price": 20000 }`

 ### 4.3 Retrieval Agent
-**What it does:**
-- Searches the menu database or API for items that match the structured query.
-- Retrieves details such as dish name, price, restaurant, and promotions.

-**Why it exists:**
-LLMs can’t store all menus.
-The Retrieval Agent provides **real-time access** to updated menus and deals.

-**Example:**
-Query: `{ "dish": "noodles", "spice_level": "spicy", "max_price": 20000 }`
-Result: *“Spicy Chicken Noodles – 18,500 UGX at Wok & Grill (10% off today)”*
+The Retrieval Agent searches the menu database or API for items that match the structured query and retrieves details such as the dish name, price, restaurant, and available promotions.
+It exists because LLMs cannot store all menus, so this agent provides real-time access to updated menus and deals.
+For example, given the query { "dish": "noodles", "spice_level": "spicy", "max_price": 20000 }, the Retrieval Agent might return a result like “Spicy Chicken Noodles – 18,500 UGX at Wok & Grill (10% off today).”

 ### 4.4 Generator Agent
-**What it does:**
-- Converts the retrieved results into natural, conversational text.
-- Maintains friendly tone and context awareness.

-**Why it exists:**
-Raw data is not user-friendly.
-The Generator Agent makes it feel like a real assistant.

-**Example:**
-Instead of showing JSON results, it responds:
-*“I found Spicy Chicken Noodles for 18,500 UGX at Wok & Grill.
+The Generator Agent converts the retrieved results into natural, conversational text while maintaining a friendly tone and context awareness.
+It exists because raw data is not user-friendly, and this agent ensures the interaction feels like a real assistant rather than just a database query.
+For example, instead of displaying JSON results, it would respond with something like: “I found Spicy Chicken Noodles for 18,500 UGX at Wok & Grill.
 They’re also giving a 10% discount today.
-Want me to add this to your order?”*
+Want me to add this to your order?”

 ### 3.5 Price Agent
-**What it does:**
-- Ensures the final price is clear and accurate.
-- Calculates totals including delivery fee, discounts, or promotions.

-**Why it exists:**
-Users care about total cost before confirming.
-This agent ensures transparency.

-**Example:**
-Dish price: 18,500 UGX
-Delivery: 2,000 UGX
-Discount: -1,850 UGX
-**Final Price = 18,650 UGX**
+The Pricing Agent ensures that the final price is clear and accurate by calculating totals that include the dish price, delivery fees, discounts, and promotions.
+It exists because users want to know the exact total cost before confirming an order, making transparency essential.
+For example, if the dish price is 18,500 UGX, the delivery fee is 2,000 UGX, and a discount of -1,850 UGX is applied, the agent presents the Final Price = 18,650 UGX.

 ## 5. Data Flow